futufeld/kmedoids/README.md

 #### `sumDoubles`

-Implement the `sumDoubles` function which takes a `List` of `Double`s and returns their sum.
+Implement the `sumDoubles` function which takes a list of `Double`s and returns their sum.
 Examples:

 ```
 sumDoubles [1.4, 2.5, 4.6] = 8.5